galactic-embassy/space-manifesto/README.md

 ## Authors

-__The Space Manifesto is an open source publicatiojn by the [Galactic Embassy](https://www.galacticembassy.com/)__
+__The Space Manifesto is an open source publication by the [Galactic Embassy](https://www.galacticembassy.com/)__

 **The [Galactic Embassy](https://www.galacticembassy.com/) is Earth's envoy to the galaxy.
-We are on a mission to set the conditions for humanity as a Multi-Planetary Species.**
+We are on a mission to set the conditions for humanity as a Multi-Planetary Species.** The [Galactic Embassy](https://www.galacticembassy.com/) is a hypothetical concept for an organization that serves as a central point of contact and communication between different intelligent species in the galaxy.

-A galactic embassy is a hypothetical diplomatic facility that would be used to communicate and negotiate with extraterrestrial civilizations.
-It would likely be staffed by representatives from multiple Earth nations and other organizations, and would be equipped with advanced technology for communicating with alien species.
-The specific design and purpose of a galactic embassy would likely vary depending on the type of alien civilization it was intended to communicate with.

-A galactic embassy is a hypothetical concept for a facility or organization that serves as a central point of contact and communication between different intelligent alien species in the galaxy.
-It would likely be staffed by representatives of various extraterrestrial civilizations and would be responsible for facilitating communication and cooperation between different worlds.
+Eventually, the Galactic Embassy will be staffed by representatives of various extraterrestrial civilizations and be responsible for facilitating communication and cooperation between different worlds.
 This could include diplomatic negotiations, trade agreements, and the exchange of scientific and technological knowledge.

-The design and location of a galactic embassy would depend on the specific needs and capabilities of the various alien species involved.
+For now, we are on a mission to set the conditions for humanity to become a multi-planetary species -- both enabling her to set sights on new worlds as suataing our life on Earth.
+Within the context of the future vacuum of space, we, assisted with cutting edge human-derived AI, develop the imaginations to further our life on Earth.

 ## Contributing